 Additional Funding and Award Opportunities Listed in Past Issues

-Youth Leaders for Literacy is an initiative of the National Education Association and Youth Service America to help youth direct their enthusiasm and creativity into reading-related service projects.
-Twenty $500 grants will be awarded to applicants who conduct literacy projects during a seven-week period starting March 2, 2006, continuing through “Read Across America Day,” culminating on “National Youth Service Day”, April 21-23.
+Youth Leaders for Literacy, a joint program of the National Education Association and Youth Service America, encourages, celebrates, and honors youth-led reading-related service projects.
+Twenty $500 grants will be awarded to applicants who conduct literacy service projects during a seven-week period starting in early March 2005, continuing through “Read Across America Day,” culminating on “National Youth Service Day”, April 15-17.
 Applicants can be groups or individuals age 21 or younger.
 Applicants must include a scheduled activity (read-aloud session, trip to the library, bookmaking, etc.) each week of the project period as part of the proposed project.
-Application deadline: November 21, 2005.
+Application deadline: November 26, 2004.

 ^ Top of Page ^